apache/geronimo/README.txt

 Security Configuration
 ======================

  The default administration user/password for the Geronimo Administration Console and command line deployment tool is system/manager.
 You can change these defaults directly from the Geronimo Administration Console by accessing Security -> Users and Groups and change the user name and password from the Console Realm Users portlet.

- As an alternative, you can make the same changes by editing the
+ As an alternative, the same changes can be made by editing the following files:
- <geronimo_home>/var/security/users.properties and
+     <geronimo_home>/var/security/users.properties
- <geronimo_home>/var/security/groups.properties files.
+     <geronimo_home>/var/security/groups.properties

  Access to the var/security directory should be appropriately secured on systems where you install Geronimo.

  Passwords in users.properties are encrypted by the server.
 Passwords can be changed using the Geronimo Administration Console.
 They can also be changed using a text editor.
 While the server is stopped, simply edit the users.properties file.
 The password(s) will be encrypted the next time the server is started.

  To prevent potential security exposures, we strongly recommend you update the default user names and passwords on your system.